DGP brane cosmology and quark-hadron phase transition: Dynamical consequences of DGP brane universe during quark--hadron phase transition

-From equation (\ref{eq4.13}) we see that the evolution of the scale factor on the brane associated with the hadronic fraction during the phase transition can be obtained.
-We also note that the end of the phase transition era corresponds to $h(\tau)=1$, thus one obtains the time $\tau_{h}$ at which the phase transition ends.
+From equation (\ref{eq4.13}), the evolution of the scale factor on the brane, associated with the hadronic fraction during the phase transition dominated by the evolution of the extra dimension of the cosmological fluid, can be obtained.
+We note that the end of the phase transition era corresponds to $h(\tau)=1$, thus one obtains the time $\tau_{h}$ in which the phase transition ends.